sdieunidou/csgo-predict-sklearn-demo/README.md

 # CS:GO Match Predictor

 RandomForestClassifier is used to make predictions.

-This projet was just a demo of RandomForestClassifier usage with sklearn.
+This projet is just a demo of RandomForestClassifier usage with sklearn.

 ## Features implemented